 The short answer is yes, with a few caveats.

-First and foremost, we recommend experimenting with both Hickory and Mesquite on their own to understand the differences between the two better.
-If you decide to combine them, use only a small amount of Hickory and even less Mesquite.
+First and foremost, we recommend experimenting with both Hickory and Mesquite on their own to better understand the differences between the two.
+If you combine them, use only a small amount of Hickory and even less Mesquite.

 You should also use the wood chips for a shorter period–for example, one-third of the total cooking time rather than half.
 This way, the food will have a strong dose of that sought-after smoky flavor without being overpowering.